Godfather of American Landscape

 Ansel Adams, Mount Williamson, Sierra Nevada, from Manzanar, CA, 1944, Silver print, © The Ansel Adams Publishing Rights Trust, Courtesy The J. Paul Getty Museum, Los Angeles, Gift of Carol Vernon and Robert Turbin in Memory of Marjorie and Leonard Vernon.

-Ansel Adams, Reflections at Mono Lake, California, 1948, Silver print, © The Ansel Adams Publishing Rights Trust, Courtesy Collection Center for Creative Photography, University of Arizona.
+Ansel Adams, Clearing Winter Storm, Yosemite National Park, 1942, Silver print, © The Ansel Adams Publishing Rights Trust, Courtesy Collection Center for Creative Photography, University of Arizona.